NareinBod/NareinBod/README.md

 # 💫 About Me
-- 🚀 Currently **interning as a Frontend Developer**, building dynamic and responsive applications
+- 🚀 Currently **interning as a Software Applications Intern**, building dynamic and responsive applications
 - 🎨 Working on a **Front-end web application**
 - 🤝 Looking to **collaborate on Full-Stack projects**
 - 🛠 Seeking **Software Development Internships for Fall 2025**